 There is currently no support for the possible use case of updating only the UVW values (eg, based on antenna position updates), but not the associated data values.
 The deprecated task fixvis has this functionality, so it may be used for this purpose.
 If such support will be needed after fixvis is removed, it can be added.
 Please send us a request via the Help Desk should you have such a need.

 Detailed descriptions of each function parameter

-vis (string)- Name of input visibility fileDefault: none, must be specifiedExample: vis=’ngc5921.ms’
+vis (path)- Name of input visibility fileDefault: none, must be specifiedExample: vis=’ngc5921.ms’

 outputvis (string='')- Name of output visibility fileDefault: None, must be specifiedExample: outputvis=’ngc5921_out.ms’